 Nigeria accounts for one in every eight child deaths globally.
-Every single day the country loses more than 2,000 children under-five to diseases, while 158 Nigerian women die from pregnancy or childbirth related illnesses.
+Every day the country loses more than 2,000 children to diseases, and 158 Nigerian women die from pregnancy or childbirth-related illnesses.